 This has a whipper for cold milk froth, as does the Primadonna, above, and the hot chocolate setting.

-OK, for the price you could argue that buying two entirely separate coffee machines would be just as good an option, and that’s a fair comment but you’d then also have to have the space for two separate machines.
+OK, for the price you could argue that buying two entirely separate coffee machines would be just as good an preference, and that’s a fair comment but you’d then also have to have the space for two separate machines.

 Is the Delonghi Dinamica Worth Upgrading To?